 Basically Adobe's answer to Sketch, Adobe XD enables you to create, test and share mockups in an interface that's both easy to use and carefully integrated with Adobe's other Creative Cloud apps, both for importing assets and exporting your mockups.
 And with a ton of competition in this market, Adobe's left nothing to chance: it has really thought this one through.

 There are artboards for iPhone and iPad, as well as in custom sizes; built-in UI kits for iOS and Android; a repeat grid tool for adding lists of repeated items; a masking option for quick image insertion; an interactive prototype mode, which lets you connect different art boards together to mimic a user experience, and tools for sharing and getting feedback on your mockups.
 Assets from Adobe XD can be exported into both Adobe apps and third-party app creation tools.

 02. Font Flame

-Font Flame is Tinder for typophiles.
+Font Flame calls itself Tinder for Font Pairing.
 Yes, really.
 In the same way that the dating app aims to create human pairings, this clever little tool helps you come up with original font pairings to bring your design to life.